RandomDudeXLD/Omicron-Changelogs/README.md

 **Version 3.3: Released on October 24th, 2025**
 - Revamped the mute command and fixed the "missing permissions" error.
-- Removed the changelogs command.
+- Removed the changelogs command (updated the status command to show a redirect to this page).

 **Version 3.4: Released on ?? ??, 202?**